dk-fern/flaskWebApp-with-docker/Project Guide/3_Terraform.md

 # Get set up:

 ## 1. Download Terraform
 Download the latest version of Terraform [HERE](https://developer.hashicorp.com/terraform/install?ajs_aid=0fd2f30a-4d91-4a28-b55f-82b4589a8031&product_intent=terraform).
 Rather than a program to install, Terraform exists as an executable.
+Now let's add the Terraform executable to our *Path* so it can be ran directly from the command line.
 There are a couple of ways to do this, but here is what I've found to work well, and what others online suggest as well:
-- Open the folder than downloads to find *"terraform.exe"*.
+- Find *"terraform.exe"* in your Downloads folder, or wherever else you may have saved it.
 - Open *File Explorer* and under ***"This PC"*** select ***"Windows (C:)"*** to navigate to your root **"C:\"** drive.
 Create a new folder there called ***"Terraform"***.
 - Drag and drop *terraform.exe* into our new *Terraform* folder.
 - Navigate to your environmental variables.
 This can be done a number of ways, one of which being in your start menu, begin typing "environmental variables" and it should come up